 The style offers academic writers the choice between these two formats; choosing which system you are going to apply to your work will depend on your discipline and the type of sources you are citing.
 If you are unsure which system you should be using, make sure you consult your tutor before you begin.

 The Chicago style citation also has an author-date variant, which is commonly used by those in the physical, natural, and social sciences.
 Sources are briefly cited in the text and enclosed within parentheses.
-Each parenthetical citation includes the author’s last name and date of publication, and is keyed to a corresponding citation in a complete list of references, where full bibliographic information is provided.
+Each parenthetical citation includes the author’s last name, date of publication, and sometimes a page number, and is keyed to a corresponding citation in a complete list of references, where full bibliographic information is provided.

-Whether you are using the notes and bibliography system or the author-date style in your work, Cite This For Me’s citing tool will generate your citations in seconds.
-Simply log in to your account, or create one for free, and select ‘Chicago Manual of Style 16th edition (full-note bibliography)’ or ‘Chicago Manual of Style 16th edition (author-date)’.
+Whether you are using the notes and bibliography system or the author-date style in your work, the Cite This For Me citing tool will generate your citations.
+Simply log in to your account, or create one for free, and select either the “note-bib” or “author-date” option.

 Our mission at Cite This For Me is to educate students in the benefits of utilizing multiple sources in their written work and the importance of accurately citing all source material.
 This guide has been written to support students, writers and researchers by offering clear, well-considered advice on the usage of Chicago citations.

 We understand that it is easy to inadvertently plagiarize your work under the mounting pressure of expectation and deadlines.
-That’s why we’ve created this open-access generator to automate the citing process, allowing you to save valuable time transcribing and organizing your citations.
+That’s why we’ve created this citation generator to automate the citing process, allowing you to save valuable time transcribing and organizing your citations.
 So, rather than starting from scratch when your essay, article, or research is due, save yourself the legwork with the world’s most accurate citation generator.
-It’s the quickest and easiest way to cite any source.
+It’s a quick and easy way to cite any source.

-Whilst Cite This For Me’s generator ensures ultimate accuracy whether you are writing a college assignment or preparing a research project, you are encouraged to review your citations manually for consistency, accuracy and completeness according to this guide.
+Whilst the Cite This For Me generator ensures ultimate accuracy whether you are writing a college assignment or preparing a research project, you are encouraged to review your citations manually for consistency, accuracy and completeness according to this guide.